nickg/nextcellent/readme.txt

 == Description ==

-= 1.9.31 - 2016-02-09 = Fixes for 1.9.30
+= 19.32 -  2017-07-12 = Fixes for 1.9.30

 What's in it for you?

-* Added more help documentation
-* Fix Add new page button
-* Style improvement
-* Enable different size thumbnails only if the option is set
-* Wrong url fixed
-* Updated cropper library to the latest version
-* Fixed few things now working with several PHP versions.
-* Few css fixes
-* Update setting(s) class(es)
-* Several fixes
-** All credits for Niko Strijbol **
+* Fixed few vulnerabilities that turned the plugin down on the repository
+* Disabled temporarily upload zip files when creating galleries for vulnerability reasons
+* Enforced parameter checking in many places.

 VERY IMPORTANT: Read ON!
 -----------------------